ARMmbed/greentea/README.md

         test 'mbed-test-rtc' .........................................................
 FAIL
         test 'mbed-test-echo' ........................................................
 OK
         test 'mbed-test-hello' .......................................................
 OK

 ```

 # Common Issues
-* Issue: In this release there are known issues related to Linux serial port handling during test.
+* Issue: In this release there are known issues related to Linux's serial port handling during testing.
-  * Solution: Our army of cybernetic organisms is working on fix for this problem as we speak in your mind ;)
+  * Solution: Our army of cybernetic organisms is working on a fix for this problem as we speak in your mind ;)
-* Issue: Some boards show up as 'unknown'
+* Issue: Some boards show up as 'unknown'.
-  * Solution: we will add them in coming releases
+  * Solution: we will add them in coming releases.
 * Issue: Not all mbed platforms have targets mapped to them.
-  * Solution: Be patient, more target descriptions are comming.
+  * Solution: Be patient, more target descriptions are coming.